 The SSI and its members are supporting initiatives to achieve the sustainable and responsible recycling of ships at the end of their economic lives.

-The SSI has run two successful roundtables, and is currently planning its third.
-These events bring together key stakeholders from across the industry, from ship owners, recycling yards, NGOs and financial institutions.
+The SSI has run three successful roundtables, and is currently considering a fourth.
+These events bring together key stakeholders from across the industry: ship owners, recycling yards, NGOs and financial institutions.
 They provide a platform to discuss the key issues, successes and future aspirations of the sector, and are a forum for companies to have constructive conversations on a difficult topic, in a safe environment.

 As well as the organisation of the roundtables, the SSI is working on the development of a baseline minimum standard for responsible ship recycling.
-Our members are on the ground driving improvements at selected yards, and are bringing about significant and tangible improvements in recycling practices that not only comply with, but exceed, those laid down in the Hong Kong Convention, which is yet to be ratified.
+Our members are on the ground driving improvements at selected yards, and are bringing about significant and tangible improvements in recycling practices that not only comply with, but exceed, those laid down in the Hong Kong Convention, which is yet to come into force.

 According to UN Secretary-General Ban Ki-Moon, seafarers are the heart of the shipping sector and without them the industry would simply grind to a halt.
 However, much like the industry they work in, seafarer’s lives on-board ships are not in the social consciousness of the general public.
 This invisibility is a concern when we consider their welfare issues and ongoing recruitment into the industry.